LEAGUE7QC/LEAGUE7QC.github.io/docs/season-standings.md

 # Standings: Tryout Season
-The LEAGUE7 Tryout Season kicked off on October 7th!
-To stay in the loop:
-- Check the #information channel in our [official Discord](https://discord.gg/Ph8GUq3veh) for the latest news and updates
-- Find your weekly observer pairings in the same channel
-- Don't miss out on important announcements and match schedules
+Here are the stats from LEAGUE7's five weeks of Tryout Season matches (October 7th - November 10th).

+Throughout this initial competitive period, we've witnessed extraordinary displays of skill, teamwork, and dedication from our players.
+As we compile the final statistics and celebrate our community's achievements, our final weekly standouts will be featured here until next week, when all Tryout Season award winners will be inducted into the Hall of Fame.

 ## Players of the Week

-As we soar through the final weeks of the Tryout Season, four extraordinary wizards have truly distinguished themselves on the pitch last week!
-These rising stars have demonstrated exceptional skill, unwavering determination, and the true spirit of Quidditch in their performances.
+As another incredible week of the Tryout Season comes to a close, four extraordinary wizards have left an indelible mark on the pitch!
+Through displays of exceptional skill, unwavering determination, and the true spirit of Quidditch, these rising stars have proven themselves worthy of recognition.

-Without further ado, let's celebrate our standout performers of the week:
+Let's celebrate our outstanding performers from last week:

 <iframe src="player-pages/players-of-the-week.html" width="100%" height="1240" frameborder="0"></iframe>